datastax/nodejs-driver/etc/cassandra-driver.api.md

     // (undocumented)
     execute(query: string, callback: ValueCallback<ResultSet>): void;
-    // Warning: (ae-forgotten-export) The symbol "GraphQueryOptions" needs to be exported by the entry point cassandra-rollup.d.ts
-    // Warning: (ae-forgotten-export) The symbol "GraphResultSet" needs to be exported by the entry point cassandra-rollup.d.ts executeGraph(traversal: string, parameters: {
+    // Warning: (ae-forgotten-export) The symbol "GraphQueryOptions" needs to be exported by the entry point cassandra-rollup.d.ts executeGraph(traversal: string, parameters: {
         [name: string]: any;
     } | undefined, options: GraphQueryOptions, callback: ValueCallback<GraphResultSet>): void;